Consolidated findings across Amazon Web Services services and partner integrations

 Amazon Security Hub integrates with Amazon CloudWatch events, enabling you to create custom response and remediation workflows.
 You can easily send findings to SIEMs, chat tools, ticketing systems, Security Orchestration Automation and Response (SOAR) tools, and on-call management platforms.
 Response and remediation actions can be fully automated or they can be triggered manually in the console.
 You can also use Amazon System Manager Automation documents, Amazon Web Services Step Functions, and Amazon Lambda functions to build automated remediation workflows that can be initiated from Security Hub.

-With a few clicks in the Amazon Security Hub console, you can connect multiple Amazon Web Services accounts and consolidate findings across those accounts.
-By designating a master security account, you can enable your security team to see consolidated findings for all accounts, while individual account owners see only findings associated with their account.
+You can connect multiple Amazon Web Services accounts and consolidate findings across those accounts with a few clicks in the Amazon Security Hub console.
+By designating an administrator account, you can enable your security team to see consolidated findings for all accounts, while individual account owners see only findings associated with their account.
+Integration with Amazon Organizations allows you to automatically enable any account in your organization with Security Hub and the Amazon Web Services Foundational Security Best Practices standard.

 Useful predefined security insights